Squirrel/Squirrel.Mac/README.md

 ## Update Requests

-Squirrel is indifferent to the request you provide for update checking.
-It adds `Accept: application/json` to the request headers because it is responsible for parsing the response.
+Squirrel is indifferent to the request the client application provides for update checking. `Accept: application/json` is added to the request headers because Squirrel is responsible for parsing the response.

 For the requirements imposed on the responses and the body format of an update response see [Server Support](#server-support).